csarnevesht/android-tutorial/README.md

 If you have already cloned the android-tutorials github repository then open it:

 Open an existing Android Studio project (or File -> Open) and select **android-tutorials**

+## Open readme (README.md) file in Android Studio (Command - Shift - O - README.md)

+This readme file (README.md) can be viewed in Android Studio using Markdown Navigator plugin by installing **Markdown Navigator** by Vladimir Schneider (see instructions above)

 ## Android mobile app